EAST COAST TASMANIA

 The Society occupies the east wing of the restored Old Swansea Schoolhouse (C1860) located in the centre of town on the main street of Swansea.
 The GSBHS facilities complement the Council owned East Coast Heritage Museum, in the same building.

 Facilities available to Society members and researchers/guests are the Society’s collection indexed onto a Mosaic database of scanned images and documents of historical interest.
-The Society has a compactus room with easy access to archival-boxed and individual files, a meeting room and a research room with small library for members to borrow.
+The Society has a compactus room with easy access to archival-boxed and individual files, a meeting room and a research room with small library for members to borrow books or use for research if the book is not for borrowing..

 Office Opening Times